Songyu-Wang/cypress-plugin-playwright/README.md

 This plugin does not assume your cypress and/or playwright versions.
 Install them separately

-If you are using `cypress<10.0.0`, you will have to reverse migrate the below code, see https://docs.cypress.io/guides/references/migration-guide#Migrating-to-Cypress-version-10-0
+If you are using `cypress<10.0.0`, you will have to reverse migrate the code below, see https://docs.cypress.io/guides/references/migration-guide#Migrating-to-Cypress-version-10-0

 ## Install